-If you ever need to share your password(s) with someone legitimately (such as a service technician working on your computer) you should reset any password immediately afterwards.
-It's also a good idea to change your password after you've used it on someone else's computer (just in case they had a virus infections or a keylogger installed).
+If you ever need to share your password(s) with someone legitimately (such as a service technician working on your computer) you should reset any password immediately afterward.
+It's also a good idea to change your password after you've used it on someone else's computer (just in case they had a virus infection or a keylogger installed).

 Don't use the same password everywhere.
 It's always good practice to use different passwords for different applications.
 This way if one password gets found out or stolen, you haven't given away the keys to the entire castle.

 Keep the software on your computer up to date.
-Using old crufty versions of applications (or operating systems) leaves one open to malware and also theft of credentials/identity.
+Using crusty old versions of applications (or operating systems) leaves one open to malware and also theft of credentials/identity.

 Be aware of whether or not wireless connections are encrypted.
 When connected to an open (unencrypted) wireless connection, don't login to any websites unless they are secured with SSL (https).